neomutt/integration/checkpoints.md

 + 5930454 doc: check for installed patches
 - 3e65a45 travis: new build script
 + a32347a change ident to -git
-+ 166c409 docs: update dependency
++ dd52e80 docs: big update

 ## neomutt